-We assess impacts three decades later, with our 2019 survey.
+We assess impacts three decades later with our 2019 survey of residents as well as with official crime data.
 Not surprisingly, we see large effects of distance on access to and legitimacy of the state.
-For instance, on blocks assigned to be 400 meters further from the police and municipal dispute resolution agencies (the median change), people reported roughly 11% lower state responsiveness to disputes, disorder, and crime in 2019.
+For instance, on blocks assigned to be 400 meters further from the police and municipal dispute resolution agencies (the median change), people reported roughly 11% lower state responsiveness to disputes and disorder in 2019.
+According to police records, blocks further from the state also experience a significant increase in serious violent crimes as well as misdemeanours.
 This suggests that proximity matters for projecting state power.

 How did gangs respond?
-Three decades after the border introduction, blocks assigned to more distant police and dispute resolution services have lower gang rule.
+Three decades after the border intervention, blocks assigned to more distant police and dispute-resolution services have lower gang rule.
 For example, streets 400 meters further from the state reported about 18% less combo rule in 2019, and somewhat less combo legitimacy as well.
-There was little neighborhood gang rule in Medellín before 2000.
-Hence the results suggest that, from 2000-19, gangs evolved governance services when the state was near.
+Recall that gang leaders argued that they provide order both to preempt state entry and to produce civilian loyalty.
+Since the distance shock affects crime levels and gang governance more than gang legitimacy, the combos may be better at preempting the state than fostering loyalty.